MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/using-player-statistics.md

   - Post the statistic for the session ending, and the **Min/Max Aggregation** takes care of whether or not to update.
   - These can be very useful for [resettable leaderboards](../../social/tournaments-leaderboards/using-resettable-statistics-and-leaderboards.md), as well as a [PlayStream Rule](https://playfab.com/introducing-playstream/) that grants achievements.

-- **Sum** could be used to save Experience Points:
+- **Sum** could be used to save experience points:
-  - You post the Experience gained this battle, and it is added to the existing statistic value for the player.
+  - You post the experience gained this battle, and it is added to the existing statistic value for the player.

 - **Last** allows you to manage the stat yourself:
   - Each time you post a statistic, the most recent value is used.